top of page

 Every child benefits from a quality, comprehensive education rooted in reading, writing, mathematics, science and social studies.
 Additional knowledge of technology, enhanced physical and social development and exposure adds to the intellectual development for all learners.
 At Clara B. Ford Academy, we place the highest priority on having standards developed in each of these areas.
 These standards allow us to measure the progress of our students and the effectiveness of our curriculum and instruction.
 Our district goal is for all students to have the necessary skills, knowledge and attributes necessary to lead a successful life.

-time in the foster-care system, experienced significant gaps in their learning.
+Clara B. Ford Academy serves a unique population of students, many of whom have, because of their time in the foster-care system, experienced significant gaps in their learning.
 As such, our students often arrive at CBF with complex educational needs, which we strive to address through an innovative pairing of Trauma-Informed Teaching Methods with high levels of rigor.

 Our small class sizes allow us to differentiate extensively according to students’ academic needs,